emiliano-go/DBWarden/docs/commands/init.md

 DBWarden migrations directory created: /home/user/myproject/migrations

 Next steps:
-  1. Edit warden.toml with your database connection URL
+  1. Edit warden.toml with your database_type and connection URL
   2. Run 'dbwarden make-migrations' to generate migrations from your models
 ```